AngelaFabregues/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 If the application stores logs under `/var/log`, and this data is not supposed to be indexed, then it can be excluded, by setting `excludedPaths` to `["/var/log"]`.
-However it is typically better to set `includedPaths` and `queryPaths`.
+However, it is typically better to set `includedPaths` and `queryPaths`.

 <a name="query-paths"></a>
 **queryPaths**